Paintball equipment: Remote line

 A remote line is a hose (a gas line) which can be connected to a marker and to the tank, which allows the user more freedom of movement while handling the marker, because the tank can now be stored on a pod belt or in a pouch.
 Their utility lies in decreasing the weight and length of the marker, making it more maneuverable.
 However, they may get caught in trees and shrub, and if the tank is hit it still counts as a kill, even though it is on the player's back.
 Remote lines are not frequently used by tournament players, as it adds unnecessary weight (and the presence of the gas tank is factored into the design of tournament markers, making them extremely unbalanced if the tank is removed).

 Some remote lines utilize a slide check as a valve.

 Pod

-Pods, also known as guppies or simply tubes, are simply rigid tubular plastic containers which hold paintballs.
+Pods, also known as guppies or simply tubes, are rigid tubular plastic containers which hold paintballs.
 The most common pod size holds about 140 paintballs; however, other sizes are available, and 100 paintball pods are common at rental sites, while there are also pods for smaller paintball pistols which only have the capacity of 10 paintballs (such pods are usually called tubes).
 Standard pods use a spring-loaded plastic top to enable them to be opened quickly and single-handedly.
 There are variations - for example, Dye Lock Lid pods which use a simple locking mechanism to ensure they won't open accidentally, or Syn Shockpods, which are engineered to be able to be shaken vigorously without the paint inside breaking.
-The oldest and largest manufacturer of pods is Allen Paintball Products in Ohio USA, they have been making paintball products since 1987.
+The oldest and largest manufacturer of pods is Allen Paintball Products in Ohio, USA; they have been making paintball products since 1987.